 The Group has provided benefits to employees and contractors of the Company in the form of options under the Company's Incentive Option Plan as approved at the Annual General Meeting on 28 November 2016, constituting a share-based payment transaction.
-No options were issued in the current period.
-No options were granted in the current or comparative periods.
+No options were issued in the current period or comparative periods.